phatdatnguyen/JadeML/Readme.md

 ***For unsupervised learning tasks***: the dataset must contain one or more input columns.
 All input data must be numeric.

+*(Some prepared sample datasets are available in the SampleDatasets folder)*

 ## Supported models
 #### Classification and Regression